Mykola-Ts/movie-scope/README.md

 - **Movie Details Page** — displays comprehensive information about a selected movie, including its overview, key metadata (such as release date, rating, and genres), and related content.
-The page serves as a focused view for exploring a specific title in detail.
+The page serves as a focused view for exploring a specific title in detail and also allows users to watch movie trailers.

 - **Person Details Page** — provides detailed information about a selected film industry professional, including personal data (gender, date of birth, place